 Fourteen of our fifteen teachers opted in.
 One was very pregnant.
 She opted to have her husband and brother do her work for her.

-The last few people on the list often get shortchanged because people get tired.
+People get tired, leaving the last few people on the list to get shortchanged.
 To help with this, no one was allowed to stay in their room until all the jobs were finished.
 We moved as a crowd, stuck together, and pushed through until it was all done.

 This could of course work with a smaller group.
 One year, the four teachers in one grade level worked together in a similar way, helping each other set up each room in their pod.